RichyKunBv/Carduino-Bluetooth/README.md

 - **I, J, G, H:** Diagonal movements

 #### 3.2.
 Obstacle Sensing
-Every 200 ms, distances are measured with the ultrasonic sensors.
+Distances are measured every 200 ms with the ultrasonic sensors.
 If an obstacle is less than 5 cm away, the buzzer emits a tone and the LCD displays "You crashed!".
 If it is between 5 and 10 cm, the direction of the obstacle is indicated on the LCD screen.

 #### 3.3.
 Lights and Buzzer Control
 The commands allow you to turn on and off lights and the buzzer: